Cheng-Lin-Li/AI/Propositional_Logic/README.md

 OR = 'v'
 NOT = '~'
 ```
 * The implement add one more constraint.
 All tasks have to be done in 2 minutes.
 Below parameters can help you to define the resource (time/seconds) for each process.
-Due to the
+According to the default setting below, if the DPLL cannot find a confirmation in 70 seconds, the program will try WalkSAt to get a solution in 49 seconds.
 ```
 RESOURCE_DPLL = 70
 RESOURCE_WALKSAT = 49